Fire Ants vs Red Ants: How to Identify and Control These Pests

 Red ant is actually a general term that homeowners use to describe several native ant species with reddish coloring.
 In our area, this typically refers to two main types: Allegheny mound ants and red carpenter ants.

-Allegheny mound ants are native species found throughout Virginia, Maryland, and DC.
-These ants build conspicuous sandy mounds in open, sunny areas and serve as beneficial predators that control caterpillars, beetle larvae, and ticks.
-Worker ants from this species are typically 3-6 mm in size and have a distinctive red-orange head with a jet-black abdomen.
+Allegheny mound ants are native to Virginia, Maryland, and DC.
+They build sandy mounds in open, sunny areas.
+Workers are 3-6 mm with a red-orange head and black abdomen.

 Red carpenter ants are larger insects (5-13 mm) that nest in moist, decayed wood rather than soil mounds.
 You might find them in damaged sill plates, porch posts, or window frames.
 These ants have a bicolored appearance with red midsections and black heads.